JanKleprlik/AudioVisualiser/README.md

 > Note that you can only compile this application on Windows in Visual Studio 2019 or newer.

-Because this application is using library SFML, in order to be able to compile the code, you have to add ***openal32.dll*, *sfml-audio-2.dll*, *sfml-graphics-2.dll*, *sfml-system-2.dll*, *sfml-window-2.dll*** to the Release or Debug folder.
-You can find those files in `SFML-2.4.1` folder.
+Because this application is using library SFML, in order to be able to compile the code some libraries are needed.
+Those should be added automatically.
+If not, you have to add ***openal32.dll*, *sfml-audio-2.dll*, *sfml-graphics-2.dll*, *sfml-system-2.dll*, *sfml-window-2.dll*** to the Release folder.
+Respectively, ***sfml-xxx-d-2.dll*** to the Debug folder.
+You can find those files in `SFML-2.5.1` folder.
 You do not have to setup includes, header and libraries paths in visual studio.
 That is already done in configuration file for Visual Studio.

 ## Using the application
 ### Main menu